nkmr-jp/gcf-fetch/README.md

 make open
 ```

-# Use Case
+# Usage Example

-The api data saved in GCS can be used for various purposes such as data analysis and machine learning by loading it into BigQuery.<br>
+The api data saved in GCS can be used for various purposes such as data analysis and machine learning by loading it into BigQuery.
 Of course, it can also be used in applications.

+You can also run gcf-fetch periodically to collect data such as public APIs.
+Public APIs can be found, for example, in the Repository below.

 List of public APIs.<br>
 [GitHub - public-apis/public-apis: A collective list of free APIs](https://github.com/public-apis/public-apis)